swcarpentry/website/_posts/2016/02/2016-02-16-collaboration-counterpoint.md

 i.e.,
 that many people will be able to fill in different parts of the outline simultaneously once the overall structure has been agreed.

+One of the biggest challenges in doing this will be to make the lesson *not* depend on command-line skills, so that it's accessible to people who are attending Data Carpentry workshops.
+That's going to be hard,
+as both LaTeX and Pandoc are command-line tools.
+Whatever results,
-Building lessons this way is a new process for us---I'm eager to see how well it actually works.
+building lessons this way is a big step for us, and I'm eager to see how well it actually works.